-Degree: Associate of Applied Science in Neurodiagnostic Technology
+Degree: Bachelor of Science in Clinical Laboratory Science

-Graduation Requirements: 5 full-time semesters, Minimum credit hours 65
+Graduation Requirements: 9 full-time semesters, 132 credit hours

-Location: Only the DeVry New Brunswick campus offers this degree program.
+Location: Only the DeVry Phoenix campus offers this degree program.

 Learn more about the advantages of studying at DeVry University.
 Request more information.

-Focusing on applying concepts and skills to real-world situations, DeVry's Neurodiagnostic Technology curriculum includes these career-enhancing courses:
+Focusing on applying concepts and skills to real-world situations, DeVry's Clinical Laboratory Science curriculum includes these career-enhancing courses:

 At DeVry University, everything we do is focused on your career success.
 The proof is in the numbers.
-For the year ending the October '11 graduates, 100% of U.S. DeVry Neurodiagnostic Technology graduates were employed in their field at an average salary of $35,391.
-(Of graduates who actively pursued and obtained employment and those who were already employed in education-related careers within 180 days of graduation.)
+For the year ending with the October '11 graduates, 100% of U.S. DeVry Clinical Laboratory Science graduates were employed in their field at an average salary of $44,075 (Of graduates who actively pursued and obtained employment and those who were already employed in education-related careers within 180 days of graduation.)

-For information on programmatic accreditation of the Neurodiagnostic Technology (NDT) degree program at our DeVry University New Brunswick campus, please visit the accreditation page.
+For information on programmatic accreditation of the Clinical Laboratory Science (CLS) degree program at our DeVry University Phoenix campus, please visit the accreditation page.